A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 Frequentist vs. Bayesian Approach to A/B Testing

-Confidence level and confidence interval, that we discussed above, belong to frequentist approach to A/B testing.
+Confidence levels and confidence intervals, which we discussed above, are part of the frequentist approach to A/B testing.

 However, some testing engines (VWO or Google Experiments) use Bayesian probabilities to evaluate A/B test results.